Frequently Asked Questions

 Can I see a copy of the minutes?

-There is a link on the left hand menus, which takes you to the minutes for the last year’s meetings.
+The “Documents Menu” link on the main menu, will take you to a page where you can access previous minutes and agendas, from Council meetings and Committee meetings.
 Printed copies are available at the Parish Council office, including minutes from earlier meetings.

 How do I report a street light that isn’t working?